MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 >[!IMPORTANT]
 >In ServiceNow, while assessing read permissions for a user, both article-level permissions and KB-level permissions are looked at.
 The Microsoft Graph connector for ServiceNow treats permissions differently:
 >1.
-If the article contains '_Can Read_' user criteria, then they are stamped on the article during ingestion and Knowledge Base '_Can Read_' / '_Can Contribute_' user criteria are ignored.
+If the article contains '_Can Read_' user criteria, then they are stamped on the article during ingestion, and Knowledge Base '_Can Read_' / '_Can Contribute_' user criteria are ignored.
 >2.
 If the article contains '_Cannot Read_' user criteria, and if the corresponding Knowledge base also contains '_Cannot Read_' user criteria, then both the user criteria are stamped on the article.

->**Note**: If a user is part of the '_Can Read_' user criteria at the article level but not in the '_Can Read_' / '_Can Contribute_' user criteria at the Knowledge Base level, **then the user will not have access to the article in ServiceNow but will have access to the article in Microsoft Copilot, Microsoft Search and other M365 surfaces**.
+>**Note**: If a user is part of the '_Can Read_' user criteria at the article level but not in the '_Can Read_' / '_Can Contribute_' user criteria at the Knowledge Base level, **then the user will not have access to the article in ServiceNow but will have access to the article in Microsoft 365 Copilot, Microsoft Search, and other Microsoft 365 surfaces**.
 The workaround is to remove the user from the '_Can Read_' user criteria at the article level.

 If you choose **Only people with access to this data source**, you need to further choose whether your ServiceNow instance has Microsoft Entra ID provisioned users or Non-AAD users.

 To identify which option is suitable for your organization:

-1. Choose the **Microsoft Entra ID** option if the Email ID of ServiceNow users is **same** as the UserPrincipalName (UPN) of users in Microsoft Entra ID.
+1. Choose the **Microsoft Entra ID** option if the email ID of ServiceNow users is **same** as the UserPrincipalName (UPN) of users in Microsoft Entra ID.
 2. Choose the **Non-AAD** option if the email ID of ServiceNow users is **different** from the UserPrincipalName (UPN) of users in Microsoft Entra ID.

 >[!NOTE]
-> * If you choose Microsoft Entra ID as the type of identity source, the connector maps the Email IDs of users obtained from ServiceNow directly to UPN property from Microsoft Entra ID.
+> * If you choose Microsoft Entra ID as the type of identity source, the connector maps the email IDs of users obtained from ServiceNow directly to UPN property from Microsoft Entra ID.
 > * If you choose "Non-AAD" for the identity type see [Map your non-Azure AD Identities](map-non-aad.md) for instructions on mapping the identities.
-You can use this option to provide the mapping regular expression from Email ID to UPN.
+You can use this option to provide the mapping regular expression from email ID to UPN.
 > * Updates to users or groups governing access permissions are synced in full crawls only.
-Incremental crawls do not currently support processing of updates to permissions.
+Incremental crawls do not currently support the processing of updates to permissions.

-## Advanced Settings (Optional)
+## Advanced settings (optional)

 ### 1. Select properties

 In this step, you can add or remove available properties from your ServiceNow data source.
-Microsoft 365 selects few properties by default.
+Microsoft 365 selects a few properties by default.

 :::image type="content" alt-text="Screenshot that shows how to select properties." source="media/servicenow-knowledge-connector-select-properties.png" lightbox="media/servicenow-knowledge-connector-select-properties.png":::

-*The list of properties that you select here, can impact how can you filter, search and view your results in Copilot for Microsoft 365.*
+*The list of properties that you select here, can impact how can you filter, search, and view your results in Microsoft 365 Copilot.*

 **Source property** | **Label** | **Description**
 --- | --- | ---
 AccessUrl  | `url` | The target URL of the item in the data source.
 Author   | `authors` | Name of all the people who participated/collaborated on the item in the data source.
 IconUrl   | `iconUrl` | Icon url that represents the article’s category or type.
-Short_description  | `title` | The title of the item that you want shown in search and other experiences.
+Short_description  | `title` | The title of the item that you want to be shown in search and other experiences.
 SysUpdatedBy   | `lastModifiedBy` | Name of the person who most recently edited the item in the data source.
 SysUpdatedOn  | `lastModifiedDateTime` | Date and time the item was last modified in the data source.
 SysCreatedBy   | `createdBy` | Name of the person who created the item in the data source.